rehierl/abstract-properties/11-x-hierarchies/11-x-hierarchy-of-trees/1-0-setup-of-trees.md

 <!-- ======================================================================= -->
 ## a total setup of trees

 A set of trees `S` will be referred to as **a total setup (of trees)**, if and only if the following requirements are met:

 * (R0) `S` is a partial setup of trees.
 * (R1) Any two trees in `S` are related with each other.

-Note that, due to requirement R1, a total setup does not allow pairs of disjoint trees and also no pairs of overlapping trees - i.e. the **RE only** case.
+Note that a total setup does not allow pairs of disjoint trees (R1) and also no pairs of overlapping trees (R0) - i.e. the **RE only** case.

 Note that in a total setup any parent tree has **one and only one child tree**.
 Consequently, a total setup is **downward- and upward-total**.
-A non-empty total setup therefore has **one root and one leaf tree**.
+Any non-empty total setup therefore has **one root and one leaf tree**.